Political views of Christopher Hitchens: The American Revolution

-Columbus Day

-Historian David Stannard interpreted an essay by Hitchens: as follows:

 Foreign policy

 Bosnian War

 Hitchens cited the Bosnian War as monumentally changing his views on military intervention, commenting that for the first time he found himself on the side of neoconservatives.
 In an interview with Johann Hari he said:

 Hitchens argued that the choice in Yugoslavia was between a multi-ethnic plural democracy led by Muslim president Alija Izetbegović in Bosnia and a fascistic, nationalistically inspired ethnically cleansed state driven by Serbian leader Slobodan Milošević.
 He called Milošević a fascist and a "national-socialist", and condemned his war crimes in the Yugoslav Wars.
-In God Is Not Great, he wrote about Christian Orthodox Serbian and Roman Catholic Croatian nationalism- and religion-inspired crimes against the Muslim Bosnians, at the hands of proponents of Serbian Chetnik revivalism, those in support of Croatian Ustashe revivalism and those for a Greater Serbia, during this period which are "often forgotten".
+In God Is Not Great, he wrote about Christian Orthodox Serbian and Roman Catholic Croatian nationalism- and religion-inspired crimes against the Muslim Bosniaks, at the hands of proponents of Serbian Chetnik revivalism, those in support of Croatian Ustashe revivalism and those for a Greater Serbia, during this period which are "often forgotten".

 Kosovo War

 Hitchens heavily supported western military intervention in Kosovo.
-He deplored Slobodan Milosevic's regime since the beginning of the Yugoslav Wars and the atrocities committed in Bosnia and later in Kosovo.
-Hitchens saw Milosevic and his nationalism as the prime catalyst for the break-up of Yugoslavia.
-He also highlighted the hypocrisy of Milosevic's regime in their concern about the Serb minorities in Croatia and Bosnia while at the same time suppressing autonomy for the 90% of Albanians in Kosovo.
+He deplored Slobodan Milošević's regime since the beginning of the Yugoslav Wars and the atrocities committed in Bosnia and later in Kosovo.
+Hitchens saw Milošević and his nationalism as the prime catalyst for the break-up of Yugoslavia.
+He also highlighted the hypocrisy of Milošević's regime in their concern about the Serb minorities in Croatia and Bosnia while at the same time suppressing autonomy for the 90% of Albanians in Kosovo.

 After the war, Hitchens supported Kosovo's independence and criticized the burning of the US Embassy in Belgrade as a response to it: